Dear Kid Whisperer,

 I’m curious if you have any tips for preventing/combating meltdowns while traveling this summer?
 I’m thinking about on-location strategies for the airport, beach, or family outings when dealing with my 6 year old.
 Thanks for all the wisdom! – Callie, Newark, Ohio

-Two weeks ago I showed you how to home train your kid to not have temper tantrums before you ever leave for vacation.
+Two weeks ago I showed you how to home train your kid to not have temper tantrums before you ever leave for vacation (see link to previous article at bottom).

 If you have gone through that training and allowed your kid to suffer the consequences of throwing tantrums, he will be far less likely to exhibit the meltdown behavior.